Abigail Yates Addington

 Deb Eberle Downard, Tree Tracer Genealogy

-Specialties: Research in southwest Missouri, northwest Arkansas, teaching basic research skills
+Specialties: Research in Missouri, southeast Kansas, and Arkansas, teaching basic research skills

 Deb has been doing genealogy for over 30 years, not only in this country, but also gleaned information from her familial hometown of Walenstadt, Switzerland.
 When she started out in the small town of Eureka, KS, she was an officer in the Greenwood County Genealogical Society and wrote a newspaper column about beginning genealogy.
 Currently a member of the National Genealogical Society, Deb has attended two national conferences as well as many state conferences and regional workshops.
 Since moving to Kansas City from her hometown of Joplin in 2011, she have been increasing her client base in her research business.

 Memberships: Newton County, Missouri, Genealogical Society (Friends of the Library), Jackson County, Missouri, Genealogical Society, former board member of the recently disbanded Joplin Genealogical Society, National Genealogical Society, and Daughters of the American Revolution.
 She is the Registrar of her DAR chapter -- Marguerite McNair Chapter in Raytown.
 Deb is also a photo volunteer for Find a Grave and takes pictures at Mt.
 Moriah Cemetery and Mausoleum with over one hundred thirty-five photos to her credit.